-(ii) other relevant documentary evidence stating the unexpected emergency, and that this unexpected emergency required the employee's care or support; and
+(ii) or other relevant documentary evidence stating the unexpected emergency, and that the employee's care or support is required in these circumstances; and a CEO may request further additional evidence about the requirement to provide care or support where the employee is on personal leave.

-(d) An employee may access personal leave without providing documentary evidence, up to a maximum of three days or the equivalent number of hours of duty (ie of ordinary working hours), or three shifts (for shiftworkers), whichever is the greater, per personal leave year, provided that no more than two of those days or shifts may be consecutive working days or the equivalent hours of duty.
+(d) An employee may access personal leave without providing documentary evidence, up to a maximum of three days (ie of ordinary working hours), or three shifts (for shiftworkers), whichever is the greater, per personal leave year, provided that no more than two of those days or shifts may be consecutive working days or the equivalent number of hours of duty.

-Note: Reference to a day for Trade Technical or non-shift working Operator/Maintainers on Rostered Day Off (RDO) arrangements is 8.33 hours per day up until 8 April 2026 and 8.16 from 9 April 2026.
+Note: Reference to a 'day' for Trade Technicals on Rostered Day Off (RDO) arrangements is 8.33 hours per day up until 8 April 2026 and 8.16 from 9 April 2026.

-- (e) Notwithstanding clause 93.6(d), any absence immediately preceding or following an RDO, public holiday, or weekend will require medical evidence. - 93.7 Personal leave whilst on other forms of leave - (a) Subject to the requirements of clauses 93.5 and 93.6 (Notice and Documentation Requirements), and the recreation leave and long service leave provisions, an employee may access paid personal leave during periods of recreation and long service leave. - (b) Where recreation leave or long service had been previously approved on half pay, any personal leave granted in lieu shall also be at half pay. - 93.8 Medical examination at the direction of the CEO - (a) The CEO may stand an employee down and direct the employee to attend an examination by a registered health practitioner where: - (i) an employee is frequently or continuously absent, or expected to be so, due to illness or injury;
+- (e) Notwithstanding clause 88.6(d), any absence immediately preceding or following an RDO, public holiday or weekend, will require medical evidence. - 88.7 Personal leave whilst on other forms of leave - (a) Subject to the requirements of clauses 88.5 and 88.6 (Notice and Documentation requirements), and the recreation leave and long service leave provisions, an employee may access paid personal leave during periods of recreation and long service leave. - (b) Where recreation leave or long service had been previously approved on half pay, any personal leave granted in lieu shall also be at half pay. - 88.8 Medical examination at the direction of the CEO - (a) The CEO may stand an employee down and direct the employee to attend an examination by a registered health practitioner where: - (i) if an employee is frequently or continuously absent, or expected to be so, due to illness or injury;

-- (ii) if it is considered that an employee's efficiency may be affected due to illness or injury; - (iii) if there is reason to believe that an employee's state of health may render the employee a danger to themselves, other employees or the public; or - (iv) under the Inability provisions under Part 7 (Employee Performance and Inability) or Part 8 (Discipline) of the PSEM Act. - (b) An employee directed to attend a medical examination in accordance with clause 93.8(a) who is: - absent on approved sick leave covered by documentary evidence, is entitled to continue on sick leave until the findings of the medical examination are known; - (ii) an employee other than one to which clause 93.8(b)(i) refers, is deemed to be on duty from the time of the direction until the findings of the examination are known, and the grant of sick leave after the date of examination or the employee's return to duty will be subject to the findings of the medical examination. - (c) The CEO will not grant sick leave where the employee fails to attend a medical examination without reasonable cause, or where illness or injury is caused through misconduct.
-Under these circumstances the CEO may initiate disciplinary action. - 93.9 Personal leave Workers Compensation
+- (ii) if it is considered that an employee's efficiency may be affected due to illness or injury; - (iii) if there is reason to believe that an employee's state of health may render the employee a danger to them self, other employees or the public; or - (iv) under the Inability provisions under Part 7 (Employee Performance and Inability) or Part 8 (Discipline) of the PSEM Act. - (b) An employee directed to attend a medical examination in accordance with clause 88.8(a) who is: - absent on approved sick leave covered by documentary evidence, is entitled to continue on sick leave until the findings of the medical examination are known; - (ii) an employee other than one to which clause 88.8(b)(i) refers, is deemed to be on duty from the time of the direction until the findings of the examination are known, and the grant of sick leave after the date of examination or the employee's return to duty will be subject to the findings of the medical examination. - (c) The CEO will not grant sick leave where the employee fails to attend a medical examination without reasonable cause, or where illness or injury is caused through misconduct.
+Under these circumstances the CEO may initiate disciplinary action. - 88.9 Personal leave Workers Compensation

-An employee is not entitled to paid personal leave for a period during which the employee is absent from duty because of personal illness, or injury, for which the employee is receiving compensation payable under Northern Territory workers compensation legislation.
+An employee is not entitled to paid personal leave for a period during which the employee is absent from duty because of personal illness, or injury, for which the employee is receiving compensation payable under the Northern Territory workers compensation legislation.